Frequently Asked Questions about CorCare

 Will results still flow from CorCare?

-Yes, electronic results will continue to be delivered to HEALTHeNL and Med Access.
+Yes, electronic results will continue to be delivered to HEALTHeNL and Med Access, including those ordered through EpicCare Link.

 Will I be able to access CorCare the same way I currently access Meditech?

-There will be two ways to access the system.
-A full access account to CorCare or a limited view through EpicCare Link.
+Clinicians use Meditech in different ways for various reasons, so this question is difficult to answer.
+There will be two ways to access CorCare: A full access and use account to CorCare (Hyperspace) or a limited view through EpicCare Link.
 EpicCare Link will connect external clinicians to CorCare, with electronic referrals, secure communication, electronic lab/imaging ordering and the ability to view your patients’ charts in CorCare.
+On CorCare launch in April 2026, NL Health Services’ employees and clinicians conducting their practice in NL Health Services’ facilities will use Hyperspace, whereas those who continue to document in other systems, or on paper, will be provided with access to EpicCare Link.

 Will HEALTHeNL continue to exsit?

 The information currently available through HEALTHeNL will be maintained.
-The long-term role of HEALTHeNL in the digital ecosystem is being reviewed.
+The long-term role of HEALTHeNL in the digital ecosystem is under review.

 If my patient is seen at or admitted to a facility that uses CorCare, will I receive notification?